LBNL-ETA/SimulatorToFMU/doc/userGuide/source/bestPractice.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To export Simulator as an FMU, the user needs to write a Python wrapper which will interface with the Simulator.
-The wrapper will be embedded in the FMU when the Simulator is exported and use at runtime on the target machine.
+The wrapper will be embedded in the FMU when the Simulator is exported and used at runtime on the target machine.

 The user needs to extend the Python wrapper provided in ``parser\utilities\simulator_wrapper.py`` and implements the function ``exchange``.